 The reflection component is intended to raise students’ awareness of the philosophical and ethical issues raised by the research component of the project.

-As of the academic year 2017-2018, the registration for the final semester modules Design Project and Research Project takes place via a web form: https://www.utwente.nl/en/tcs/about-tcs/Registration%20Final%20Semester/
+Registration for the final semester modules Design Project and Research Project takes place via a webform.
+In the link also the deadlines can be found (4 weeks in advance):

-If you have fulfilled this requirement, BOZ will enroll you for the module you have registered.
+If you have fulfilled this requirement, BOZ will enroll you in the module you have registered for.
 If you are in the process of completing your last module, the programme coordinator will check with the module coordinator if you are expected to pass this module, before approving enrolment for the final semester module.

-If you are not expected to pass your last compulsory module and as a result experience a (large) gap in your study plan, contact your study adviser.
+If you expect not to pass your last compulsory module and as a result may experience a (large) gap in your study plan, contact your study adviser.